massgov/mayflower-patternlab/README.md

 In order to run Mayflower locally, you need to have some things installed and set up on your machine.
 Follow the steps in [Setting up your environment](/docs/setting-up-environment.md).

-### Installing
+#### Demo Install
 - Follow the steps in [Demo Install](/docs/demo-install.md) to get a copy of the project up and running on your local machine for *demo* and *testing* purposes.
-- See the [Contribute docs](#contribute) for instructions on setting up your fork and repo for *development* and *contribution* purposes.
-- See the [Deployment docs](https://github.com/massgov/mayflower/blob/master/docs/deploy.md)  for notes on how to deploy the project to a live environment.

 ## Contribute

-Please read [CONTRIBUTING.md](https://github.com/massgov/mayflower/blob/master/.github/CONTRIBUTING.md) for details on the process for submitting pull requests to us.
+Please follow the steps in [Contributing docs](https://github.com/massgov/mayflower/blob/master/.github/CONTRIBUTING.md) to set up your fork and repo for *development* and *contribution* purposes.

 ## Deployment

-See [/docs/deploy.md](https://github.com/massgov/mayflower/blob/master/docs/deploy.md) for steps on [deploying development work to a Mayflower fork's Github Pages](https://github.com/massgov/mayflower/blob/master/docs/deploy.md#developer-deployment) as well as [production release deployment](https://github.com/massgov/mayflower/blob/master/docs/deploy.md#release-deployment).
+Please see [Deployment docs](https://github.com/massgov/mayflower/blob/master/docs/deploy.md) for steps on [deploying development work to a Mayflower fork's Github Pages](https://github.com/massgov/mayflower/blob/master/docs/deploy.md#developer-deployment) as well as [production release deployment](https://github.com/massgov/mayflower/blob/master/docs/deploy.md#release-deployment).

 ## Mayflower Artifacts
 Some Mass Digital Services projects (i.e. [massgov/mass](https://github.com/massgov/mass)) use twig templates for markup in addition to the static css, js, + icon assets from Mayflower.
 To establish that dependency, those projects point their dependency manager (i.e. [composer](https://getcomposer.org/doc/00-intro.md)) to the [Mayflower Artifacts](https://github.com/palantirnet/mayflower-artifacts) repository which consists of these assets.